jolo-dev/slack-sprint-bot/README.md

-# Slack Haiphen
+# Sprint Bot

-This is a slash command using `/haiphen`.
+This is a slash command using `/sprint`.

 ## Tech Stack